Town and Country Planning (Use Classes) Order 1987

-The Town and Country Planning (Use Classes) Order 1987 (the "UCO 1987") is a Statutory Instrument, applying in England and Wales, that specifies various "Use Classes" for which planning permission is not required for a building or other land to change from one use within that class to another use within that same class.
+The Town and Country Planning (Use Classes) Order 1987 (SI 1987/764) (the "UCO 1987") is a statutory onstrument, applying in England and Wales, that specifies various "Use Classes" for which planning permission is not required for a building or other land to change from one use within that class to another use within that same class.
 The UCO 1987 was made by the Secretary of State under authority granted by sections 22 and 287 of the Town and Country Planning Act 1971, which have subsequently been replaced by sections 55 and 333 of the Town and Country Planning Act 1990.

-These regulations were amended by the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020 (SI 2020 No.757), which took effect on 1 September 2020.
+These regulations were amended by the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020 (SI 2020/757), which took effect on 1 September 2020.

 History of the UCO 1987

-The UCO 1987 came into force on 1 June 1987, and was introduced by Statutory Instrument 1987 No. 764.
-The UCO 1987 revoked The Town and Country Planning (Use Classes) Order 1972, which was the previous version of the legislation.
+The UCO 1987 came into force on 1 June 1987.
+The UCO 1987 revoked the Town and Country Planning (Use Classes) Order 1972 (SI 1972/1385), which was the previous version of the legislation.

 Since it came into force, the UCO 1987 has been amended by a number of subsequent Statutory Instruments.
 In 1999, the functions of the Secretary of State under various sections of the Town and Country Planning Act 1990 (including sections 55 and 333), so far as exercisable in relation to Wales, were transferred to the National Assembly for Wales.
-This means that, since 1999, the UCO 1987 has been amended by some Statutory Instruments that apply in relation to England only and some that apply in relation to Wales only, resulting in different versions of the UCO 1987.
+This means that, since 1999, the UCO 1987 has been amended by some statutory instruments that apply in relation to England only and some that apply in relation to Wales only, resulting in different versions of the UCO 1987.

 With respect to England, the Planning Portal website provides a page that summarises the Use Classes.
-With respect to England, the Planning Jungle website states that the UCO 1987 has been amended by a total of 14 subsequent Statutory Instruments.
+With respect to England, the Planning Jungle website states that the UCO 1987 has been amended by a total of 14 subsequent statutory instruments.

-The website www.legislation.gov.uk, which is delivered by the National Archives, provides the original ("as made") version of the UCO 1987, but states that UK Statutory Instruments are not carried in their "revised" form on the website.
+The website legislation.gov.uk, which is delivered by the National Archives, provides the original ("as made") version of the UCO 1987, but states that UK statutory instruments are not carried in their "revised" form on the website.